petriedish/Getting-and-Cleaning-Data-Course-Project/README.md

 3. The directory was moved up one level to the "UCI HAR Dataset" folder.

-4. Each file from the "test" dataset was loaded separately and combined into a single object using cbind.
+4. Each file from the "test" dataset was loaded separately and combined into a single object using the cbind function.
 This was done for the "train" dataset as well.

 5. The "test" and "train" objects were combined into a single "raw_data" object with rbind.

-6. The column headers were changed to remove duplicate header names to make downstream naming operations easier.
+6. The column headers were replaced with "V1:V563" to remove duplicate header names to make downstream naming operations easier.

-7. The data frame was converted to a format used by dplyr using tbl_df.
+7. The data frame was converted to a format used by dplyr using the tbl_df function.

-8. The variable labels that are stored in the "features.text" file in a messy form were loaded into the object "variables1".
+8. The variable labels that are stored in the "features.text" file in a non-descriptive form were loaded into the object "variables1".

-9. The leading numbers in "variables1" were removed using gsub and regular expression matching.
+9. The leading numbers in "variables1" were removed using the gsub function and regular expression matching.

 10. The "subject" and "test" labels were appended to the beginnning of "variables1".